 The 60 MW Gray County wind PPA being utilized for non-solar compliance was in effect for several years prior to the passage of the RES rules and was justified at the time it was executed.
-Since this facility was already in place, the wind energy provided by this resource represents the least cost approach for achieving non-solar compliance for the 2020-2022 RES Compliance Plan period.
+Since this facility was already in place, the wind energy provided by this resource represents the least cost approach for achieving non-solar compliance for the 2021-2023 RES Compliance Plan period.

-Additionally, in August 2011 an RFP was issued to cover both Evergy Missouri Metro and EMW non-solar requirements.
+In August 2011 an RFP was issued to cover both Evergy Missouri Metro and EMW non-solar requirements.
 A complete evaluation of the proposals received was conducted and resulted in execution of a PPA with NextEra Energy for the Ensign wind facility mentioned above.
-EMW also executed four other 20year PPAs, two with NextEra Energy Resources for the Osborn and Pratt wind facilities, one with Enel Green Power, NA for the Rock Creek wind facility, and one with EDP Renewables for the Prairie Queen wind facility.
+EMW also executed four other 20-year PPAs, two with NextEra Energy Resources for the Osborn and Pratt wind facilities, one with Enel Green Power, NA for the Rock Creek wind facility, and one with EDP Renewables for the Prairie Queen wind facility.
+Additionally, EMW executed a 15-year PPA with Enel Green Power NA for Cimarron Bend III.